← Back to blog

 Instrumentation checklist

-1. Define the job the feature is meant to improve
+1. Define the job the feature is supposed to improve.

-2. Define what a meaningful completed loop looks like
+2. Define what a meaningful completion loop looks like.

-What to do when this metric is weak
+What to do if the metric is weak

-• Improve output reliability for top 2 use cases
+• improve reliability for top two use cases

-• Improve handoff from AI output to core workflow
+• improve handoff from AI output into core workflow

 Strong AI products create repeated utility, not one-off surprise.